guokai8/eoffice/README.md

 tabs <- inpptx(filename = "mtcars.pptx", header = TRUE)
 ```
 ## Note
 The _eoffice_ just a package for funs. _eoffice_ depends on _officer_ and _rvg_ package which include all fantastic functions.
 Here, _eoffice_ provides simplified functions which could be save some time to learn the complete functions from above packages.
-Also there are some packages provide these functions.
+And there are some packages provide these functions.
 Comparing with these packages, _eoffice_ include own features which I think really helpful to me.
 Besides, _eoffice_ also provide functions to read tables from pptx and docx.
 Read graphics functions will be available soon.

 ## Contact information